 Which material is best?

-The material on the outside cover of your scrapbook will make a big difference in your album’s longevity and beauty.
+While you are shopping touch and feel the albums flip through the pages to assess the sturdiness and overall quality of the album.
+The material on the outside cover of your scrapbook will make a big difference in your album’s longevity and beauty over time.

-Leather is by far the best material for a scrapbook album.
+Leather is a very good material to ensure the longevity of your new scrapbook album.
 It is durable, long-lasting and easy to keep clean.
+The only downside is the

 Another durable and nice-looking album is the Creative Memories strap hinge.
 This album I’ve had for almost twenty years looks almost like new.